Resistencia International Airport

 Corrientes airport is 28 km to the east.

 Despite being classified as an international airport, it only serves domestic flights.
-Previously, it also serves international flights to Paraguay and Chile.
+Previously, it also served international flights to Paraguay and Chile.

 Facilities

 The airport was built in 1965, and the 6500 m2 passenger terminal was completed in 1971.
 It has a 3.5 ha apron that can support Boeing 777-size aircraft.
 Parking is available for 150 cars.